exyi/diplomka/diplomka/text/4-implementation-4-image-generation.md

 ```

 PyMOL produces a directory of numbered PNG images, one for each frame of the animation.
-For the web application, we encode the movie into webm/VP9 codec, preserving the alpha (transparency) channel.
+For the web application, we encode the movie as WebM with the VP9 codec, preserving the alpha (transparency) channel.

 ### Asymmetrical units{#sec:impl-basepair-img-asy}